MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

 It is recommended to use dynamic persistent volumes in priority, you can [request a static persistent volume](mailto:dsri-support-l@maastrichtuniversity.nl) if necessary.

+## Use the default ephemeral storage

+When creating a pod, OpenShift will by default use ephemeral storage.
+It creates a volumes bind to the pod.
+So the volume will be deleted.

+It is recommended to use dynamic provisioning for a more sustainable storage solution.
+But ephemeral storage can be sufficient for testing.

 ## Mount a filesystem UI on a PVC

 [![filebrowser](/dsri-documentation/img/filebrowser_banner.svg)](https://filebrowser.xyz/)